 Konica AA-35 / Konica Recorder

 My first encounter with the Konica AA-35 was incidental.
 I had records of it and its sister, the Konica Recorder, but never paid attention to them.
-They looked like another entrant to the Japanese endless point and shoot parade.
-I went to pick up a couple of Pen F cameras where the seller motioned that he has some other cameras and pulled out a large box full of disk styled cameras.
+They looked like another entrant to the Japanese endless point-and-shoot parade.
+I went to pick up a couple of Pen F cameras where the seller motioned that he has some other cameras and pulled out a large box full of disk-styled cameras.
 I wasn’t impressed.
 Ten cameras of the lot were wired with a 3.5mm plug at the end.
 The rest were miserable.
 I didn’t like them and passed.
 Yet the seller pulled another box, this one with eight Kyocera Samurai X3.0, in what seemed to be mint condition.
 I wasn’t tempted.
-Seller didn’t give up.
-Another box surfaced, this time with Pen F variations – F, FT and FV.
+The seller didn’t give up.
+Another box surfaced, this time with Pen F variations – F, FT, and FV.
 There was an eclectic bunch.
 At a quick inspection, the bodies without lenses seem to work, the bodies with lenses didn’t.

 Once I found time for it, I embarked on a salvage mission.
 The Olympus Samurais just needed a wipe, and with a fresh battery came alive, clicking and buzzing.
 The Pen cameras needed more work, where at day’s end I had six clean and working along with some corpses.

 The Konica AA-35, all forty of them, needed more attention.
 At first, I thought to dump the lot, thinking they are worthless.
 Checking their value, I was mystified by the figures.
 This camera, as well as the Konica Recorder, were marked at over $100.
 There must be something in it.